sjanhavee/LLM-Sagemaker/report.md

  3. Fine-tuning the Language Model using Text Representation Learning (TRL) on SageMaker
  Text Representation Learning (TRL) is a powerful technique for fine-tuning LLMs.
-It involves leveraging a pre-trained LLM as a starting point and then adapting it to a specific task using your prepared dataset.
+It involves leveraging a pre-trained LLM as a starting point and then adapt it to a specific task using your prepared dataset.
  Here's how to perform fine-tuning using TRL on SageMaker:
  ● Selecting a Pre-trained Model: Choose a pre-trained LLM that is suitable for your task and dataset.
 Popular choices include BERT, GPT, or RoBERTa.
 These models have already been